petrnohejl/web-scanner/README.md

 Web Scanner
 ===========

-Web Scanner is an easy script, which reads and parses certain web page.
+Web Scanner is a simple script, which reads and parses certain web page.
-It returns desired part of the web page, which is saved as an HTML file.
+It returns desired part of the web page, which is saved as a HTML file.
 It is useful for keeping web page history (e.g. Google Play app review stats).

 Web Scanner utility is supposed to run on the server.
 It saves HTML file